 A digital twin is a virtual representation of a high-value and complex physical system that uses real-time data feeds to improve availability, maintenance operations and product design.
 Highly complex and expensive systems such as power generation hydro turbines, aircraft engines, and rocket engines commonly use digital twin technology.

-Why Are Digital Twins Important?
+Why are Digital Twins Important?

 Digital twins allow designers and engineers to observe complex machines in operation.
 Sensor data reveals the impact of the working environment and highlights internal stresses in real time.
 This is important to help refine designs based on actual data and predict failures through a deeper understanding of the operating physical system.
 Proactive monitoring averts potential failures, increases customer satisfaction, encourages repeat business, reduces maintenance costs, and increases sales.
 By designing out weaknesses in future product iterations, the mean time between failures (MTBF) can be extended, and warranties can be longer, creating a competitive advantage and improving customer value.